llipavsky/npm-migrate/README.md

 ## What it does

 1. Fetches all versions (or just those not already migrated) as tarballs from old registry
-2. Extracts & updates `package.json`: the `publishConfig.registry` field to the new registry url
-3. Publishes each version to the new registry
+2. Publishes each version to the new registry
-4. Cleans up after itself
+3. Cleans up after itself

 ## Known issues